SilverHalf/temple-of-febe/introduction/getting-started.md

 # Getting Started

-Similarly to other challenging endgame content, it can seem daunting to start progressing ToF.
-How does one find resources?
-Training runs?
-Other people to play with?
-Well, I'm here to tell you that it's easier than it looks.

-## Online Communities

 ToF CM is one of those encounters where it is difficult, if not downright impossible, to find groups in the public LFG.
-This is due in part to the woeful inadequacy of the LFG, but mostly due to the necessity for voice communications.
-The fight is difficult to call out or organize via in-game chat, so most people interested in running it congregate in external online communities, primarily on [discord](https://discord.com/).
+This is due in part to the woeful inadequacy of the LFG, but mostly due to the necessity for voice communication: the fight is difficult to call out or organize via in-game chat, and requires experience and knowledge of specific roles.
+Therefore, most people interested in running it congregate in external online communities, primarily on [discord](https://discord.com/).

 Being full of players who regularly play the encounter, these communities are _incredible_ resources for players looking to get started.
-There are two communities that regularly host public runs:
+There are two discord servers that regularly host public runs:

 - The <img class="inline tof_icon"> [Temple of Febe CM](https://discord.gg/tofcm){: .text-red-300 .fw-700} discord server, born after the introduction of the bossfight, and exclusively dedicated to the encounter.